-- 1. Written qualifying examinations will be held during Spring semesters.
-Students will be informed about the format and dates before the end of the Fall semester of the first and the second year of the program. - 2.
+- 1. Written qualifying examinations will be held during Spring trimesters.
+Students will be informed about the format and dates before the end of the Fall trimester of the first and the second year of the program.
+Tentatively, the exams will be planned for Monday and Tuesday following the Spring break. - 2.
 Grading of qualifying examinations will be completed within a week.
 Incompletes (see below for grading scheme) must be cleared within two weeks after the incomplete grade is assigned.

-Qualifying examinations consist of written and/or oral comprehensive tests completed after each year of coursework and provide formative and summative assessment of AuD students.
+Qualifying examinations consist of written and/or oral comprehensive tests completed in the spring term of each year of coursework and provide formative and summative assessment of AuD students.
 Students are provided a list of course materials for which they are responsible, and test questions are drafted by the instructor(s) of record for courses in the students' programs of study.
 Information pertaining to specific examination topics or questions may be provided at the instructor's discretion.
 These formative and summative exams provide the means by which students' retention of foundation material and their ability to integrate didactic coursework with clinical practice may be monitored.
 Results from any set of the formative/summative assessments will confirm that students are progressing in a satisfactory manner toward graduation.
 The exams may also indicate the need to review or modify a student's Program of Study, develop an action/remediation plan, or dismiss a student from the program if the results are unsatisfactory (see below).
 All regulations regarding academic dishonesty, such as sharing answers and plagiarism apply to the comprehensive examinations.
-Examination time is set at one hour per written test for all students unless specific documentation regarding to a disabling condition is provided by the student at least two weeks prior to the first exam date.
+Examination time is set at one hour per written test for all students unless specific documentation regarding a disabling condition is provided by the student at least two weeks prior to the first exam date.